michaelkirk/georust_book/src/join-the-party.md

 # assert_eq!(largest_venue.fountains, 43);
 ```

-We have found some excellent candidates for a tiny party venue, the tiniest of all being the pint sized [Glendale Veterans Triangle](https://www.nycgovparks.org/parks/glendale-veterans-triangle/monuments/589).
+We have found some excellent candidates for a tiny party venue, the tiniest of all being the pint sized [Glendale Veterans Triangle](https://www.nycgovparks.org/parks/glendale-veterans-triangle/monuments/589) in Queens.

 <div class="side-by-side">
   <div>